k98kurz/simplebooks/asyncql_dox.md

 - type: The EntryType of the Entry.
 - details: A packify.SerializableType stored in the database as a blob.
-- transactions: The related ArchivedTransactions.
-Setting raises TypeError if the precondition check fails.
+- transactions: The related `ArchivedTransaction`s.
+Attempting to set to a non-`ArchivedTransaction` raises a `TypeError`.
-- account: The related Account.
-Setting raises TypeError if the precondition check fails.
+- account: The related `Account`.
+Attempting to set to a non-`Account` raises a `TypeError`.

 #### Methods